bernhard-dwe/CleanMoq/readme.md

 CleanMoq will stand as its own library into the future, we hope we can build everyones confidence in using it without worry or concerns.

-The motto remains the same in The Standard Community (Coalition of Good-Hearted Engineers)
+The motto remains the same in The Standard Community (A Coalition of Good-Hearted Engineers)

 ## How to install
 Install from [NuGet](http://nuget.org/packages/CleanMoq).